-During the CPS Intake process, it is expected that most reports will be received by DCFS Centralized Intake.
+During the CPS Intake process, most reports will be received by DCFS Centralized Intake.
 The local office may receive a report when the reporter is unwilling to be referred to centralized Intake.

 A. CPS INTAKE PROCESS

 1. Centralized Intake Receipt of Reports